coda/packs-sdk/docs/guides/advanced/schemas.md

 });
 ```

-This display name will only be used to set the default column name for that property, and won't have any affect on how the property appears in the formula editor, etc. Changes to the `displayName` will rename existing columns upon their next sync, as long as the user hasn't manually changed the column name.
+This display name will only be used to set the default column name for that property, and the normalized name will still be shown in other contexts.
+Changes to the `displayName` will rename existing columns upon their next sync, as long as the user hasn't manually changed the column name.

 ## Schemas in cards {: #cards}